-Just six of the 38 confirmed acts for Tramlines 2020, compared to 28 all-male acts.
+Just six of the 38 confirmed acts for Tramlines 2020, are women compared to 28 all-male acts.

 After being criticised for its failure to present a diverse line up last year, the festival is being condemned once again for its non-success in creating gender balance.

 Vick Bain, music industry consultant and campaigner for Women in Music, has worked in the music industry for over 20 years and was CEO of the British Academy of Songwriters, Composers.
 She feels there is more festivals can do to book female talent.

 She said: “In my research last year I found over 1,700 pop and indie female artists and musicians signed to UK labels.
 I am currently compiling them into a list and will publish them so that the female talent is out there.”

 Ms Bain believes event organisers need to tell the festivals, labels and agents that people want more female acts on stage and create the demand.

 “I believe it is a lack of imagination that means bookers aren’t booking female talent.
 Men have always dominated so it’s easier to let them just dominate.
 Bookers have their established relationships and trusted acts and that is what they are sticking with, playing it safe.”